-5.2.4 Manage Non-Conforming Cylinders
+5.2.3 Manage Non-Compliant Cylinders

-MO 2 Category D: Replace or repair unacceptable cylinders.
+MO 2 Category 3: Replace or repair unacceptable cylinders.

-As a result of past storage practices, some cylinders are expected not to meet the storage vessel criteria under development.
-See MO 4 for a discussion of the storage vessel criterion's development.
+It is expected that, because of past storage practices, some cylinders will not meet the all functional acceptance criteria that are under development.
+See MO 4 for a discussion of the criterion's development.
 Cylinders that don't meet these criteria will be replaced or repaired.
 However, these unacceptable cylinders are not expected to present an imminent danger to workers, the public, or the environment.
-The means for managing this population depends on the extent and nature of unacceptability and the size of the population.
+The means for managing this population depends on the extent and nature of defiency and the size of the population.
 Currently, failed cylinders are few and the means to remove them from service is obtained from contracted services.
 DOE does not possess the ready capacity to replace or repair unacceptable cylinders.
 Method and capacity for managing unacceptable cylinders will be established in conjunction with determining the unacceptable population and the nature and extent of their deficiency.